 Who answers 2-1-1 calls?

 2-1-1 calls are answered by an Information and Referral Specialist.
 Specialists are trained in navigating the maze of human service agencies and programs.
-Non-English speaking callers are assisted by a bilingual Specialist or seamlessly through a telephone interpreting service with access to interpreters in more than 150 languages.
+Non-English speaking callers are assisted by a bilingual Specialist or seamlessly through a telephone interpreting service with access to interpreters in more than 200 languages and dialects.
+2-1-1 also provides application assistance for CalFresh benefits over the phone.

 2-1-1 replaces InfoLine Sacramento